millord237/Stable-Video-Infinity/README.md

 **For improved textual alignment, you may slightly increase the cfg value within the recommended range of 1 to 2.**

+Besides, there is trade-off in the control signals between the text and the reference frame.
+If you don’t explicitly instruct the model with strong enough prompts, it will, by default, follow the posture in the reference frame.
+To tackle this, you can try increasing the text CFG scale and refining the text prompt with prompt enhancement.
+As shown in the demo3 video, “Your dog can run anywhere,” if the prompts are well designed, the model can generate relatively large dynamics without returning to the reference frame.
+Thanks this [Issue](https://github.com/vita-epfl/Stable-Video-Infinity/issues/35#issuecomment-3632223811) for pointing out this!

 The following demos compares the results generated with cfg=1 and cfg=2.

 <table>